Anoms12/Kustom-Web-Editor/README.md

-# A redu of the famed Kustom Web Editor
+# A redo of the famed Kustom Web Editor
 _Help wanted..._